alakra/ticket-to-ride-core/README.md

 * User registration (username and password)
 * Separation of player contexts vs complete state
 * Ownership is tied to the first player to join a new game.
 Will transfer to next player if first player leaves, etc.
-* Session management (provided concept for future implementations over a network to validate actions before they hitting the core the API)
+* Session management (provided concept for future implementations over a network to validate actions before they hit the core API)
 * Can scale just over 10k concurrent games on a small virtual machine (1 cpu, 1 GB ram)
 * Single-time sliced timer for all turns (turns are limited to 60 seconds)
 * Randomly chooses which player goes first